SamuelWoszak/SamuelWoszak/README.md

 <h1 align = "center">
-  Hi there 👋 I'm Samuel, 17y/o
+  Hi there 👋 I'm Samuel
 </h1>
 <!--
 **SamuelWoszak/SamuelWoszak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.